Use your keyboard arrow keys to navigate

 Insights

-Respondents traveled from all over to attend Melt Festival.
-45% of the total sample live in the metropolitan area and 27% reside in the local council area.
-Regional residing respondents made up 20% and interstate respondents made 7%.
-Melt Festival had less than 1% of overseas respondents.
+Respondents travelled from many different regions to attend Melt Festival.
+27% of the total sample reported that they reside in the local council area where the event was hosted and a further 45% live in the surrounding metropolitan area.
+One fifth (20%) of attendees travelled from regional areas and respondents from interstate made 7% of the sample.
+Less than 1% of the sample indicated that they were from overseas.
 The most cited suburb was Piegold (17%).
 This was followed by Port Kynam (14%), Longrker (14%), and Dorepoon (14%).

 Unsplash — Photo: Killian Seiler